Preparations underway to provide extensive radio and television coverage of President John F. Kennedy's visit to Ireland,

-50 years ago today, preparations were underway to provide extensive radio and television coverage of President John F. Kennedy's visit to Ireland.
-A week before the president was due to arrive, Philip Parker, Telefís Éireann's Chief Engineer, about the challenges involved, including transport and equipment.
+Preparations are underway to provide extensive radio and television coverage of President John F. Kennedy's visit to Ireland.
+A week before the president was due to arrive, Philip Parker, Telefís Éireann's Chief Engineer, talks about the challenges involved, including transport and equipment.